 Local Facebook groups are a great plant source

-Golden Alexander in landscaping
+Where Golden Alexander shines in your yard

 Golden Alexander is a beautiful and easy-to-grow plant that’s perfect for any garden in the Northeast, Mid-Atlantic, Midwest, or South.
 By following the simple care tips we’ve shared, you can enjoy its bright yellow blooms for years to come.
 The two species both off host plant benefits and provide bright pops of yellow for your garden.
 To get more ideas on native plant gardening, explore our native plant library.
 Or, keep exploring plants for butterflies in our Native Host Plants for Butterflies round-up.
 Happy planting!